webOS-TV-app-samples/HostedWebApp/README.md

 # Hosted Web App Sample

 This sample app will help you have better understanding on a hosted web app.
 This sample app implements URL redirection to the Google search website using the JavaScript and HTML5 meta tag.
 The dummy app consists of index.html, icon.png, largeicon.png, appinfo.json, backgroundImage.png, and splashBackgroundImage.png.

-The result of the sample app on the Emulator will be as shown in the following image:

 The result image of the sample app.